Connect with others who understand.

 Medications

-Certain medications are known to trigger psoriasis flare-ups or even cause the onset of psoriasis.
-If you have psoriasis and are being treated for other conditions, it’s important to talk with your dermatologist about any potential risks.
-Medications known to increase the risk of flares include:
+Certain medications are known to trigger psoriasis flare-ups or even cause psoriasis to develop.
+If you have psoriasis and are being treated for other conditions, talk with your dermatologist about potential risks.

 • Beta-blockers, which treat high blood pressure